 3. Apply Face Cream or Serum

 If you’re particularly prone to bags under your eyes, consider investing in a high-quality cream or serum.
 Numerous over-the-counter products are available designed to make your skin look its best.

 And it may sound a little weird, but some people use anti-hemorrhoid cream for around the eyes.
 Be careful not to get any in your eyes, but these products are designed to narrow blood vessels to eliminate swelling.

 2. Use Eyedrops to Get Rid of Eye Redness

 Sometimes, allergies result in swelling and redness in and around the eyes.
+Been around a ton of pollen lately?
+Maybe a cat?
+That’ll do it, my friend.
 For this, you’ll want to use eye drops.